mcfilib/filib.github.io/posts/2015-11-06-writing-purescript-bindings-for-a-jquery-plugin.md

 ## Conclusion

-PureScript lets us easily reuse existing JavaScript libraries with help from its its FFI.
+PureScript lets us easily reuse existing JavaScript libraries with help from its FFI.
 Being able to reuse code can help us prototype more rapidly by allowing us to stand on the shoulders of giants.
 Combining this property with a strongly typed language can help us when that rapid prototype needs to make its way into a production setting.